-Your Path Coordinator will assist you in finding daily activities, help you live within your means, and stay involved in your community.
+Your SSA will assist you in finding daily activities, help you live within your means, and stay involved in your community.
 We will continue regular meetings and evaluations of your needs.

 Eligibility for services is determined using guidelines established by the State of Ohio.
-Click here for information about eligibility.
+More Information about Eligibility.